t-tirabassi/t-tirabassi.github.io/projects/molokai-connect.md

 &nbsp;

+*(Left) The Moloka'i Connect team with our Professor Jeff Hui at a senate hearing at the Hawai'i State Capitol.*

+*(Middle) Moloka'i Connect and the DHHL at our first meeting with Lieutenant Governor of Hawai'i Sylvia Luke.*

-*Moloka'i Connect and the DHHL at our first meeting with Hawaii State Senator Lynn Decoite.*
+*(Right) Moloka'i Connect and the DHHL at our first meeting with Hawaii State Senator Lynn Decoite.*

 &nbsp;